TheTerrarian03/WinterWonderlandSurvival_1.20.1/README.md

 ## How to download

+Here we go over how to load the mods and play them!

+### Minecraft Launcher:

+1. Make a 1.20.1 instance and run it
+2. Download Forge Mod Loader from their site manually (https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.1.html)
+3. Run the installer
+4. Download all of the mods, shaders, and resourcepacks listed below individually and move them into:
+    1. %appdata%/.minecraft/mods/
+    2. %appdata%/.minecraft/shaders/
+    3. %appdata%/.minecraft/resourcepacks
+5. Re-start the Minecraft Launcher and run the new version listed!
+Name should contain `Forge`

+### Prism Launcher:

+Here, you have two options:

+1. Manual:
+    1. Add a new instance for 1.20.1
+    2. Under `versions` click `Install Loader` and choose a version of `Forge`
+    3. Download all mods, shaders, and resourcepacks and place them in their respective folder for that instance
+    4. OR download the mods, shadres, and resourcepacks through Prism Launcher itself
+    5. Run and enjoy!
+2. Loading a .mrpack Mod Pack file:
+    1. Download the `

 ## Mods by category

 > NOTE: The `Latest Link` links are a direct download link.
 Please use carefully.